Coal-based thermal power plant

-The Mundra Power Plant is a 4,620MW coal-based thermal power station under development in the Kutch district of Gujarat in India.
+The Mundra power plant is a 4,620MW coal-based thermal power station in the Kutch district of Gujarat in India.
 It is located near Mundra Port, which is owned by Mundra Power Special Economic Zone.
-Adani Power, a subsidiary of Adani Group, is the project developer.

-The plant is being developed in four phases and comprises four units of 330MW each and five units of 660MW each.
-Construction began in 2008 and full commissioning is expected in 2012.
+The plant was developed in four phases and has four sub-critical technology-based 330MW units and five supercritical technology-based 660MW units.
+The construction began in 2008 and the project was fully commissioned in 2013.

-On completion, Mundra Power Plant will be India's largest thermal power plant and the third largest in the world.
-The project was undertaken as part of the company’s strategic plan to achieve generation capacity of 20,000MW by 2020.
+Mundra power plant is the biggest thermal power plant in India, and one of the biggest in the world.
+The project was undertaken as part of the company’s strategic plan to achieve a generation capacity of 20,000MW by 2020.

-Phase I of Mundra Power Plant's development consists of two 330MW units.
+Phase I of the Mundra power plant included the construction of two 330MW units.
 Unit 1 was commissioned in October 2009, eight months ahead of schedule, and Unit II was commissioned in March 2010.

-All the 660MW units feature supercritical technology, which reduces carbon emissions by up to 20% more than the conventional thermal power units.
+All 660MW units have supercritical technology, which reduces carbon emissions by up to 20% more than the conventional thermal power units.
 The units have more than 40% efficiency as they operate at high temperatures and pressures.

-The Mundra Power Plant will use coal imported from a mine in Bunyu Island, Indonesia, under a 15-year fuel supply agreement signed with Adani Enterprises.
-Phases I and II will be supplied with 4.8mtpa of coal and phase III with 4.24mtpa.
+The Mundra power plant uses coal imported from a mine in Bunyu Island, Indonesia, under a 15-year fuel supply agreement signed with Adani Enterprises.
+Phases I and II are supplied with 4.8 mtpa of coal and Phase III with 4.24 mtpa.

-Sea water for cooling purposes is transported using large diameter glass-reinforced pipes.
-The Mundra plant is the first project in India to use such pipes.
+The seawater from the Gulf of Kutch is the source of water for the closed-cycle induced draft circulating cooling water system of the plant.
+The seawater for cooling purposes is transported using large-diameter glass-reinforced pipes.
+The Mundra plant was the first project in India to use such pipes.

 The boilers for both phases were supplied by Babcock & Wilcox, and the generators were provided by Beijing Beizhong.